 "You're drunk," said the mother.

-He buckled up the pipes, but instead of music, there came a sound as if all the geese and ganders in Ireland were screeching together.
-He wakened the neighbours, and they were all mocking him, until he put on the old pipes, and then he played melodious music for them; and after that he told them all he had gone through that night.
+He buckled on the pipes, but instead of music, there came a sound as if all the geese and ganders in Ireland were screeching together.
+He awakened the neighbours and they all were mocking him, until he put on the old pipes, and then he played melodious music for them; and after that he told them all he had gone through that night.

 The next morning, when his mother went to look at the gold pieces, there was nothing there but the leaves of a plant.

-"Leave my sight, you thief," says the priest.
+"Leave my sight, you thief," said the priest.

-But nothing would do the piper 'till he would put the old pipes on him to show the priest his story was true.
+But nothing would do the piper till he would put the old pipes on him to show the priest that his story was true.